M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION.md

 ### Authentication Middleware

-- **Token Verification**: All protected endpoints use Firebase token verification
+- **Cookie-Based Authentication**: All protected endpoints use secure HTTP-only cookies for authentication
-- **Role-Based Access Control**: Admin-only endpoints require admin role verification
+- **Token Verification**: Tokens stored in cookies are verified using Firebase verification
-- **JWT Token Format**: Tokens must be provided in the Authorization header using the Bearer scheme
+- **Fallback Bearer Authentication**: For compatibility, the API also accepts Bearer tokens in the Authorization header

 ### Password Security Guidelines